celeen/archive/resume.md

 * Mentored new hires to the ASET role generally, but especially in Java, and in getting familiar with our software and workflow

-* Mentored manual testers in use of git and cucumber; Their ability to add cucumber scenarios to our git repos increases the efficiency of the department as a whole
+* Mentored manual testers in use of git and cucumber; Their ability to add cucumber scenarios to our git repos increased the efficiency of the department as a whole

 * Switched team from mercurial to git; established team's git workflow guidelines {: .experience}